What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Saliency maps for various transients

-where \temp\ is the high-quality image, the template image, \search is the one night image or search image and $\otimes$ is the convolutional operation.
-The arguments $x$ and $y$ represent the coordinates of matrix that compose the images; $u$ and $v$ the coordinates of the kernel matrix.
+where \temp\ is the high-quality image, the template image, \search\ is the one night image or search image and $\otimes$ is the convolutional operation.
+The arguments $x$ and $y$ represent the coordinates of \new{the pixel} matrix that compose the images; $u$ and $v$ the coordinates of the kernel matrix.

 To solve the computationally expensive problem of matching PSFs, the kernel can be decomposed in terms of simple functions, for instance Gaussian functions, and the method of least squares can be used to determine the best values for the kernel.
 The fitted solution of one search image can be determined in a short computational time.
 However, the computational cost scales with the image size and resolution.
-Surveys and telescopes constructed with the goal of discovering new transients are generally designed to collect tremendous amount of data to maximize event rate (detection of astrophysical transients).
-For the DES, the computational cost per 2.2 sq. degree image $\sim 15.5$ CPU hours (with roughly 2/3 of that time spent on PSF matching).
+Surveys and telescopes constructed with the goal of discovering new transients are generally designed to collect tremendous amounts of data to maximize event rate (detection of astrophysical transients).
+For the DES, the computational cost per 2.2 sq. degree image is $\sim 15.5$ CPU hours (with roughly 2/3 of that time spent on PSF matching)\footnote{\new{DES team, private communication.}}.
 The upcoming Rubin LSST will collect more than 500 images every night each with 3.2 Gigapixels.
 This process thus is bound to turn out to be very expensive.
-In this paper, we trained our models on postage stamps where transients were detected or simulated (see \autoref{sec:data}), thus a direct comparison of the computational cost is not trivial.
-A detailed discussion of the computational cost of our models is included in \autoref{sec:computationcost} and the CPU Node hours required to train and generate predictions from our models are reported in \autoref{tab:acc results}.
-We note here that, with a Deep Neural Network approach to this problem, the computational cost is high in training, but the predictions are essentially instantaneous.
+In this paper, we trained our models on postage stamps where transients were detected or simulated (see \autoref{sec:data}), thus a direct comparison of the computational cost is not trivial. \new{For comparison, a} detailed discussion of the computational cost of our models is included in \autoref{sec:computationcost} and the CPU Node hours required to train and generate predictions from our models are reported in \autoref{tab:acc results}.
+We note here that, with a Deep Neural Network approach to this problem, the computational cost is high in training, but the predictions \new{require minimal computational time}.